• Privacy Policy

 (Because I’m a grown-up like that.)

-What I really want to do in this post is give you the information and tools to write your very own cake timeline, based on your cake design, and the time you have available to make the cake.
+The whole point of this post is give you the information and tools to write your very own cake decorating timeline, based on your cake design, and the time you have available to make the cake.
 And, I’ve designed a printable timeline sheet, so you can plan it, see it, and do it.
-I usually just scribble some notes in one of my four hundred and seventeen notebooks that I have floating around the house, but while writing this post I thought, “wouldn’t it be handy to have a printable page that had spots for all the info I might need?”
-So, I made one.

 So where do you start when planning your own cake decorating timeline?